 Some of the major mountain biking destinations and communities in Alberta include shops with bike rentals, lessons and equipment.
 Some mountain biking communities have created mountain bike parks.

 Bike rentals are not available in all biking communities.
 If you have a mountain bike, try to bring it so to take full advantage of the mountain biking opportunities in the province of Alberta.

-Some of the mountain biking trail destinations in the South Alberta region include the Crowsnest Pass region; the River Valley Wilderness Park near Fort Macleod, the Cypress Hills Interprovincial Park located southeast of Medicine Hat and the Waterton Lakes National Park in the southwest corner of the province.
+Popular mountain biking destinations in the South Alberta region include the Crowsnest Pass region; the River Valley Wilderness Park near Fort Macleod, the Cypress Hills Interprovincial Park located southeast of Medicine Hat and the Waterton Lakes National Park in the southwest corner of the province.